-- 1.3.32 The Carbon Management Plan which was adopted in April 2011, outlines the way in which the Council aims to reduce $CO_2e$ emissions by 20% by March 2015, from a 2008/09 baseline, and embed carbon management into the organisation. - 1.3.33 The Carbon Management Plan (CMP) sets out the projects aimed to reduce the Councils emissions, and through the implementation of the actions, the Council will continue to seek to reduce its emissions.
-The Carbon Management Team who worked to produce the CMP have set up a process for project identification which will be used to identify new opportunities, in addition to those already in the plan. - 1.3.34 The CMP was in development during 2010/11 and the majority of actions have only just begun to be implemented / taken forward (as of May 2011), so the effects of these are yet to be seen. - 1.3.35 The following projects are in the process of being planned / implemented and should all contribute towards reducing the amount of energy used by the Council. - 1.3.36 In addition to the actions identified in the table , the areas where the greatest increases in emissions have been seen will be investigated on a site by site and source by source basis, to identify any specific problems and potential solutions as soon as possible.
+The Carbon Management Plan which was adopted in April 2011, outlines the way in which the Council aims to reduce CO_2e emissions by 20% by March 2015, from a 2008/09 baseline, and embed carbon management into the organisation.

+The Carbon Management Plan (CMP) sets out the projects aimed to reduce the Councils emissions, and through the implementation of the actions, the Council will continue to seek to reduce its emissions.
+The Carbon Management Team who worked to produce the CMP has set up a process for project identification which will be used to identify new opportunities, in addition to those already in the plan.
+The CMP was in development during 2010/11 and the majority of actions have only just begun to be implemented / taken forward (as of May 2011), so the effects of these are yet to be seen.

+The following projects are in the process of being planned / implemented and should all contribute towards reducing the amount of energy used by the Council.

+In addition to the actions identified in the table, the areas where the greatest increases in emissions have been seen will be investigated on a site by site and source by source basis, to identify any specific problems and potential solutions as soon as possible.